SOVEREIGN MEMORY · LIVE

 What's actually stored in memory?

 Whatever you pass in the content field.
-We embed it (1536-dim vector via OpenAI's text-embedding-3-large) and store both the original content and the embedding.
+We embed it (1536-dim vector via OpenAI's text-embedding-3-small) and store both the original content and the embedding.
 The content is encrypted at rest.
 The embedding is what enables semantic search.

 Can the agent's memory be edited or deleted after the fact?